eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

 ^^^^^^^^^^^^^
 server-online
 ^^^^^^^^^^^^^
-  Value: the unixtime value for when the bot connected to its current server
+  Value: the unixtime value when the bot connected to its current server, or '0' if the bot is currently disconnected from a server.

   Module: server